zvtoth/zvtoth.github.io/public/texts/Paludinus.md

 color: '#5e704b'
 ---

-<i> Peter of Palude was a Dominican theologian in the early 14th century, perhaps most known by being involved in the controversy around Durand of St.-Pourçain, another Dominican theologian and critique of Aquinas, This text, where Peter defends Aquinas's position on divine concurrence (or something close enough) against Durand's criticism, is based on the collation of 4 mss.
-For their description, stemma, and the critical apparatus, see <a href="{{site.baseurl}}/public/texts/Palude.pdf">here</a>. </i>
+<small><i> Peter of Palude was a Dominican theologian in the early 14th century, perhaps most known by being involved in the controversy around Durand of St.-Pourçain, another Dominican theologian and critique of Aquinas, This text, where Peter defends Aquinas's position on divine concurrence (or something close enough) against Durand's criticism, is based on the collation of 4 mss.
+For their description, stemma, and the critical apparatus, see <a href="{{site.baseurl}}/public/texts/Palude.pdf">here</a>. </i></small>

 ---